zaharg141/dishboard/fullstack/task/README.md

 - You will be working mainly in the `fullstack/task/packages/server/src/services/exchange-rate` file - the TODO comments will guide you in the right direction
 - You need to get the latest exchange rates from the website of the Czech National Bank.
 Finding where they are and how to get them is a part of the task
 - The exchange rates need to be cached **in the Postgres database**.
 Once you get them from the bank - you need to store the rates in the database.
-The cache should have a lifetime of 5 minutes, after which it should be invalidated and all future requests would once again get the data from the bank (and cache them again)
+The cache should have a lifetime of 5 minutes, after which it should be invalidated and all future requests would once again get the data from the bank (and cache them again).
+During the cache lifetime, the rates must be read from the database.
 - The choice of technologies is mostly up to you, but you must use NestJS, GraphQL, TypeORM, and TypeScript.

 The `fullstack/task/packages/server/README.md` file will help you set up the dev environment.